heydudewasus87/chapel-hill-home-valuations/Chapel_Hill_RESULTS.md

 ---

-## Roadmap

-- Quarantine mislabeled listings (a "land" record with bedrooms is bad data).
-- Pull more live listings to firm up the condo and townhouse samples.
-- Add closed-sale comps if a sales-history source becomes available.
-- Let the user dial the land-cap ratio and weights from one control cell to explore fundamentals-heavy vs. market-heavy views.

----

-## Bottom line

-On real listings, the model finds Chapel Hill homes broadly priced above what rent and local incomes justify — a conclusion three independent methods agree on and that matches the documented market.
-The most useful output is the *relative* ranking: high-conviction over-priced homes where fundamentals and price diverge hardest, and the few homes (39 Monteith, 126 Black Bear) that look reasonable even on a demanding fundamentals lens.

 *This is a research and educational project, not investment advice, an appraisal, or a recommendation to buy or sell any property.*